cmsc733/cmsc733.github.io/system-setup.md

 ## System Setup for local machines:

 This is the system setup instructions for CMSC733 class for local machines.
-We <b>ONLY</b> support Ubuntu-16.04.
 Feel free to use a Virtual Machine on your system if you don't an Ubuntu machine.
 We <b>STRONGLY</b> recommend [Virtual Box](https://www.virtualbox.org/wiki/Downloads) as a virtual machine monitor.
+Please note that while this tutorial may be slightly outdated, you can install newer versions, but the procedure remains the same.

 ### 1. Install OpenCV-3.4: